-The Company recognizes revenue on government and commercial contracts under the percentage-of-completion method.
+The Company primarily recognizes revenue under the percentage-of-completion method.
 The percentage of completion is determined by relating the costs incurred to date to the estimated total costs.
 The cumulative effects resulting from revisions of estimated total contract costs and revenues are recorded in the period in which the facts requiring revision become known.
 Upon anticipating a loss on a contract, the Company recognizes the full amount of the anticipated loss in the current period.
-During the years ended April 30, 2007 and 2008, the Company recorded provisions of approximately \$1,290,000 and \$2,370,000, respectively, related to anticipated losses on contracts.
-Reserves related to loss contracts in the amounts of approximately \$1,780,000 and \$2,070,000 are included in accrued expenses in the accompanying consolidated balance sheets as of April 30, 2007 and 2008, respectively.
+During the years ended April 30, 2009, 2008 and 2007, the Company recorded provisions of approximately \$810,000, \$2,370,000 and \$1,290,000, respectively, related to anticipated losses on contracts.
+Reserves related to loss contracts in the amounts of approximately \$1,152,000 and \$2,070,000 are included in accrued expenses in the accompanying consolidated balance sheets as of April 30, 2009 and 2008, respectively.
+Modifications to contract provisions, such as those currently being discussed in connection with the Company's Spain construction agreement (see Note 14), as well as modifications in contract loss estimates, may require changes in reserves established for anticipated contract losses.